 You can also find advice and check your symptoms through the NHS 111 online service.

-The Government’s general social distancing guidance states that children can move between homes but care should be taken to maintain social distancing during ‘handover’ when dropping off/collecting a child, but there is no specific guidance for children in the shielded group, who have been advised to stay at home for 12 weeks.
+The Government’s general social distancing guidance states that children can move between homes but care should be taken to maintain social distancing during ‘handover’ when dropping off/collecting a child, but there is no specific guidance for children in the shielded group, who have been advised to stay at home.
 There is no clear answer to what happens for children in the shielded group with separated parents, mainly because every family is different and it’s very difficult to provide advice to cover all situations.
 All family circumstances and contact arrangements are different, so there is no easy answer to this and ultimately families must work together to make decisions in the best interests of their children.
 If you need further advice on this, please speak to your child’s CF team.

 NHS Trusts around the UK are currently making the decision to postpone the opening of any new clinical trials, along with potentially suspending a number of open trials.
 This will include some trials in cystic fibrosis.